reactivemanifesto/reactivemanifesto/README.md

 - *the ability of a substance or object to spring back into shape*
 - *the capacity to recover quickly from difficulties*

-In a reactive application resilience is not an afterthought but part of the design from the beginning.
+In a reactive application, resilience is not an afterthought but part of the design from the beginning.
 Making failure a first class construct in the programming model provides the means to react to and manage it, which leads to applications that are highly tolerant to failure by being able to heal and repair themselves at runtime.
 Traditional fault handling cannot achieve this because it is defensive in the small and too aggressive in the large — you either handle exceptions right where and when they happen or you initiate a failover of the whole application instance.

 ### Key Building Blocks